Airlines Attempt to Crack Down on Drunken Travelers

 The airport experience is one of the most important parts of setting the tone of any trip.
 The issue of people drinking in airports is actually not the drinking itself but the moderation.
 Excessive airport drinking has become more often and raised concerns to all airlines.

 Jet2’s managing director Phil Ward said that his company would not allow the troublesome few to ruin the flights for holidaymakers and families.
-The airlines are more enraged about the behavior of the drunks when they board the plane and cause chaos.
+The airlines are more enraged about the behavior of the drunk travelers when they board the plane and cause chaos.

 The cabin crew has to increasingly deal with racist, abusive, noisy and aggressive passengers.
 Such passengers not only cause misery to the cabin crew but also to their fellow passengers.
 Airlines are adopting some extreme measures in hope to discourage overdrinking before boarding a flight.
 Some of these include: